puppetlabs/puppetdb/documentation/index.markdown

 [standalone nodes that are running puppet apply][apply], every node must be running 3.8.1 or later.

-> **Note about Puppet Enterprise**
-> * PuppetDB has been included in Puppet Enterprise since 3.0.0.
-In order to obtain the latest PuppetDB functionality, users of Puppet Enterprise 2.8 and below should upgrade to the latest version of PE by following the instructions [here](https://docs.puppetlabs.com/pe/latest/install_upgrading.html).

 ### Robust Hardware

 PuppetDB will be a critical component of your Puppet deployment and should be run on a robust and reliable server.